Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

    sorta like a change log for images.
 You can use this to see a watermark (see `Watermark images`_) you have placed in an image for theft detection.
 Darken
-   with the colors set here, is like looking at the world through rose-colored glasses.
+   With the colors set here, it's like looking at the world through rose-colored glasses.

 Contrast Enhancement